brianLiu0405/ssss/_sources/labs/lab5.rst

 releases freeable resources, sets its state to be dead, and waits for someone to recycle the remaining stuff.

-In UNIX-like operating systems, the parent thread is accountable for recycling its zombie child.
+In UNIX-like operating systems, the recycler is another thread that creates the zombie thread(parent).
 The parent can also get the status code from the zombie child's data structure as useful information.
 In this lab, you can let the idle thread do the jobs to simplify the implementation.
 When the idle thread is scheduled, it checks if there is any zombie thread.